top of page

 • Minimum commitment: 12 months

-• Practitioners are responsible for their own invoicing and self‑employment admin, in line with Echo’s internal guidance
+• Practitioners are responsible for their own invoicing and self‑employment admin

 If shortlisted, we’ll request: